-E-commerce is a vital avenue for businesses looking to improve their client base and push key products and services.
-E-commerce platforms provide you with the means to not only build a website but an online store, improving product visibility and brand awareness.
-These platforms possess strong mobile and social outreach, capitalizing on ever-evolving technology and communication channels.
-To truly take advantage of e-commerce platforms, they must match your business model's needs.
-There are so many e-commerce platforms available, but the five listed here are ideal solutions for companies looking to evolve in digital marketing and sales.
+Digital commerce is a vital avenue for businesses looking to improve their client base and push key products and services.
+Online platforms provide you with the means to not only build a website but an online store, improving product visibility and brand awareness.

-There are ample high-quality tools to support your store once you use Shopify, for example:
+There are lots of tools to support your store on Shopify.
+For example, you can:

-Running an online store with Shopify isn't just simple, it's fun too.
-You get customizable features such as logos, brand colours, and fonts for your checkout.
-You can do drop-shipping, offer downloads, and sell whatever your heart desires.
-Shopify offers various pricing tiers, with basic pricing plans starting at $29.
-For companies or any digital marketing executives that want to get into e-commerce, Shopify might be the best place for you to start.
+Running an online store with Shopify isn't just simple, it's actually fun too.
+You get customizable features such as logos, brand colors, and fonts for your checkout.
+You can do drop-shipping, offer downloads and sell whatever your heart desires.
+Shopify offers various pricing tiers, with basic pricing plans starting at $34.
+For companies or any digital marketing executives who want to get into eCommerce, Shopify might be the best place for you to start.

-However, due to its drag-and-drop setup, you can see precisely how your storefront will look.
-Plus, your online store is set up to be mobile-friendly, which is easier for potential buyers to navigate and make purchases from their phone or tablet.
-Pricing is also manageable as its e-commerce plan is around $17 a month.
+However, due to its drag-and-drop setup, you can see how your storefront will look.
+Plus, your online store is set up to be mobile-friendly, which is easier for potential buyers to navigate and make purchases.
+Pricing is also manageable, as its ecommerce plan is around $27 a month.

-But you may have some kinks to work around.
-For one, it doesn't have a mobile app nor does it have the most straightforward user interface to navigate.
-However, you can start selling as soon as you create your store and track how well your products are doing with the platform's analytics report.
-These reports include a store overview, real-time reports, customer reports, abandoned cart reports, and merchandising reports.
-You can get over 40 payments processing options with no transaction fees attached.
+You can start selling as soon as you create your store and track how well your products are doing with the platform's analytics report.
+These reports include a store overview, real-time reports, customer reports, abandoned cart reports and merchandising reports.
+You can get over 65 payment processing options with no transaction fees attached.
 You also get full control over the URL format, and there are many templates.

 If you specialize in business or technology, this is a great way to build your business from the ground up.

-You can sell digital, physical, and service-based goods via Weebly.
-You can start uploading in bulk and using built-in tools to manage your stock on a consistent basis.
+You can sell digital, physical, and service-based goods via Weebly and can upload in bulk using built-in tools to manage your stock on a consistent basis.
 There is also a mobile app so that you can manage your online store on the go, and you can even print shipping labels from your phone.
-Weebly also provides you with a blog and portfolio for your store so you can engage with customers and show them the best aspects of your business and your products.
+Weebly also provides you with a blog and portfolio for your store, so you can engage with customers and show them the best aspects of your business and your products.

 Application options are wide-ranging.
-You can displays your business's Instagram feed on your homepage while also adding a Frequently Asked Questions (FAQs) section to let customers comment on the store or product features.
-It has a drag-and-drop setup much like Wix so you can create your store quickly while following your theme's guidelines.
+You can display your business's Instagram feed on your homepage while also adding a Frequently Asked Questions (FAQs) section to let customers comment on the store or product features.
+It has a drag-and-drop setup much like Wix, so you can create your store quickly while following your theme's guidelines.

 Weebly is a more suitable option for small businesses as its limited tools for running store inventory aren't comprehensive enough for bigger companies.
 The checkout options are also limited as there are just three main payment gateways: PayPal, Square, and Stripe.
-That said, Weebly provides you more creative control than almost every other e-commerce platform available, is very SEO-friendly and can get you a good return on investment when used correctly.
+That said, Weebly provides you with more creative control than almost every other eCommerce platform available, is very SEO-friendly, and can get you a good return on investment when used correctly.

 Facebook stores can be linked to a Volusion website to promote multi-channel integration.
 It supports marketplaces such as Amazon and eBay, helping website owners maximize their online presence while better gauging clientele.
 The downside is that you cannot sell digital products using this platform or use blogging tools to sell your products or services better.

-Volusion is more fitting if you run a starter store or a small to medium-sized business.
-Plans are based on set bandwidth limits, and you will have to pay for an SSL certificate for added security.
-But if those are costs you're willing to pay, give it a try.
+Volusion is more suitable if you run a starter store or a small to medium-sized business.
+Plans are based on set bandwidth limits, and you will have to pay for an SSL certificate for added security - but if those are costs you're willing to pay, give it a try.